Seattle Seahawks vs. Chicago Bears NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Seahawks stats and trends

-- Seattle has played 14 games, with seven wins against the spread.
+- In Seattle's 14 games this season, it has seven wins against the spread.

-- This season, the Seahawks have one against the spread win in two games as a favorite of 6.5 points or more.
+- This season, the Seahawks have one ATS win in two games as a favorite of 6.5 points or more.

-- Seattle's games this year have hit the over on four of 14 set point totals (28.6%).
+- Seattle's games this year have gone over the point total in 28.6% of its opportunities (four times in 14 games with a set point total).

-- Seattle is 5-1 against the spread and 5-1 overall this season when the team scores more than 24.9 points.
+- Seattle is 5-1 against the spread and 5-1 overall this season when the team puts up more than 24.9 points.

-- Seattle is 3-3 against the spread and 3-3 overall when the team amasses more than 326.2 yards.
+- In games that Seattle totals more than 326.2 yards, the team is 3-3 against the spread and 3-3 overall.

 - The Seahawks have 11 giveaways this season, while the Bears have 12 takeaways.